andrewldesousa/andrewldesousa.github.io/_pages/about.md

 ---

-I'm Andrew, a software engineer who is focusing on Machine Learning and Computer Vision.
-I am currently pursuing a MSc in Computer Science at the Technical University of Munich.
-I like many others believe that AI and deep learning will allow computers to provide useful inferences that can provide meaningful solutions to big problems.
+I'm Andrew, a software engineer who specializes in Machine Learning and Computer Vision.
+I am currently pursuing a MSc in Computer Science at the Technical University of Munich after having completed my bachelor's in Computer Science at the Univeristy of Miami.
+As it currently stands (as of March 2020), I have completed several internships in the areas of software and data engineering.

-Some topics I like to write about here: Machine Learning, Computer Vision, Software Engineering, and math.
+What currently interests me the most is making myself as useful as possible to other people, whether it be communicating information in this blog or developing applications.
+Aside from these "professional" characteristics about myself, I love to travel, read, and listen to podcasts.